Alternative Investments: Beyond Stocks and Bonds

 Following this course, students have a basic working knowledge of the functions of financial markets beyond stocks and bonds, plus detailed knowledge of topics such as:

-- What is the risk/return trade-off?
+- What is the risk/return trade-off offered by the wide range of alternative assets?

 - What determines the value of alternative investments?